Date

 Clear communication is the foundation of a great working relationship with your contractor.
 Before any work begins, make sure you’ve discussed any specific needs or preferences.
 This is the time to point out that tricky spot on the wall you’re worried about or mention that you’d like a specific type of finish for the trim.
 If you have pets, children, or work from home, discuss the schedule and any necessary accommodations.
 It’s best to get everything in writing.
 A thorough review of your contract ensures everyone is on the same page before the first can of paint is opened.

-Set Clear Expectations from the Start
+How to Set Clear Expectations

 Beyond specific paint colors, it’s helpful to establish clear expectations for the project as a whole.
 This prevents misunderstandings and helps everything go according to plan.
 Talk to your contractor about daily logistics.
 What time will the crew typically arrive and leave?
 Who will be your main point of contact if you have questions during the day?
 It’s also wise to confirm the cleanup process.
 Will the team clean up at the end of each day or just at the conclusion of the project?
 Setting these ground rules from the beginning provides peace of mind and shows that you’re working with a professional who values clear communication and customer satisfaction.